Alpesh Thakor

 Alpesh Thakor is a politician from Gujarat, India.
 He is a member of the Gujarat Legislative Assembly from Gandhinagar South.
 He was earlier a member representing Radhanpur (2017–2019).
-Formerly associated with the Indian National Congress party, he joined Bharatiya Janata Party in 2019.
+Formerly associated with the Indian National Congress, he joined Bharatiya Janata Party in 2019.
 He started his career as a social worker and political activist.
 He is a leader of the Koli community in Gujarat.
 He founded the Gujarat Kshatriya Thakor Sena as well as OBC, SC, ST Ekta Manch (OBC, SC, ST unity forum), a social platform to demand reservations for people of the respective communities, around which a movement took place in Gujarat shortly after the Patidar reservation agitation.

-ALPESH
+Early career

 Gujarat Kshatriya Thakor Sena

 Thakor founded the Kshatriya Thakor Sena in 2011.
-He has led many movements for the rights of the Thakor community in Gujarat.
 In 2016, he floated a movement to rid the members of his community from liquor addiction.
-He has also demanded stricter laws against illegal trading of alcoholic drinks in Gujarat.
+He has also demanded stricter laws against illegal alcohol trade in Gujarat.
 The Kshatriya Thakor Sena has around 700,000 members as of October 2017.
-Rameshji Thakor, the former state vice-president of the Gujarat Kshatriya Thakor Sena, split from Alpesh Thakor to form his own outfit.
-He formed the Royal Kshatriya Thakor Sena in 2013 and was elected as the president of his society.
+Rameshji Thakor, the former state vice-president of the Gujarat Kshatriya Thakor Sena, split from Alpesh Thakor to form his own outfit, the Royal Kshatriya Thakor Sena, in 2013 and was elected president of that outfit.